waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **PC Tile Anomaly:** The tile for interacting with the Pokémon Center PC is sometimes labeled as `grass` in the map data, despite being indoors.

 ## C. Puzzle Mechanics
-- **Delayed Boulder Barrier Opening:** The barriers on both Victory Road 1F and 2F do not open immediately after the corresponding switch is activated.
+- **Delayed Boulder Barrier Opening:** The barriers on Victory Road 1F, 2F, and 3F do not open immediately after the corresponding switch is activated.
 The change triggers after moving a certain distance away from the puzzle area.

 # II.
 Battle Intel